 By ensuring that you are taking an active role in the service plan process, Allwel is dedicated to assuring that your loved one is at the center of the care plan.
 This approach helps to preserve your loved one’s goals and independence.

-- The Service Coordinator is responsible for the development and management of the TBI Service Plan, and updating it every 180 days.
-The service plan is the request by the “participant” for approval from the state to be provided the Waiver services in the plan each 180 day period.
+- The Service Coordinator is responsible for the development and management of the NHTD Service Plan, and updating it once per year.
+The service plan is the request by the “participant” for approval from the state to be provided the Waiver services in the plan each annual period.

 - The Service Coordinator oversees all the waiver services to make sure that the goals of each service (ILST, CIC, PBIS, HCSS) are being met, and works closely with the RN when there is HCSS (personal care services) as part of the service plan.
 These services work together to provide all the supports necessary for helping you remain safe and independent in the community.